On a generalization of affinoid varieties: Tate's acyclicity theorem

-By the properties of the subdomains of $\cM(A)$ it's clear that the family of finite affinoid coverings give to $\cM(A)$ the structure of a $G$-topological space.
+By the properties of the subdomains of $\cM(A)$ it is clear that the family of finite affinoid coverings give to $\cM(A)$ the structure of a $G$-topological space.
 Moreover, the association $U \mapsto \cO_X(U)$ is a presheaf for this $G$-topology.
-In this section we will check that this presheaf is a sheaf.
-To do this we use the same reduction to Laurent coverings argument as classical Tate proof that can be found for example in \cite{BGR}, section 8.2.
-So we need some lemmas.
+In this chapter we check that this presheaf is an acyclic sheaf for rational coverings.
+To do this we use the same reduction argument to Laurent coverings used in the classical Tate's proof, that can be found for example in \cite{BGR}, section 8.2.
+We need some lemmata.

-\begin{lemma} Let $X = \cM(A)$ and $X = \bigcup U_i$ a strict dagger affinoid covering, then $\cO_X(X) \to \prod \cO_X(U_i)$ is injective. \begin{proof} We can prove this lemma reasoning in the same way of proposition 7.3.2/3 of \cite{BGR}, but it's quite long.
-To shorten the arguments we note that the non-archimedean case is already known and the archimedean case follows from \ref{thm_steinness} (where we prove that in fact the algebras $\cO_X(U_i)$ coincides with the algebras of analytic functions on $U_i$ given by the immersion $\cM(A) \rhook \C^n$).
-It's easy to check that there are no circular arguments in this forward reference. \end{proof} \end{lemma}
+\begin{lemma} Let $X = \cM(A)$ be a strict affinoid space and $X = \underset{i \in I}\bigcup U_i$ a strict dagger affinoid covering, then $\cO_X(X) \to \underset{i \in I}\prod \cO_X(U_i)$ is injective. \end{lemma} \begin{proof} We can prove this lemma reasoning in the same way of proposition 7.3.2/3 of \cite{BGR}, but we can give a shorter argument.
+We note that the non-archimedean case is an easy consequence of 2.4 of \cite{GK} in combination with proposition 7.3.2/3 of \cite{BGR}.
+The archimedean case follows directly from \ref{thm_steinness} (where we prove that in fact the algebras $\cO_X(U_i)$ coincides with the algebras of analytic functions on $U_i$ given by the immersion $\cM(A) \rhook \C^n$, when both $\cM(A)$ and $\cM(A_{U_i})$ are thought as compact Stein subsets of $\C^n$, for some $n \in \N$).
+It is easy to check that there are no circular arguments in this forward reference. \end{proof}